 So that leaves just Vision and Imagination in the middle.
 We have already spent quite a bit of time reflecting on Vision this year, exploring question such as, do we have one, is it working, does it need to be separate or integrated from our overall vision, how might it need to evolve?
 And then looking more closely into our motivation for wanting to do more with Resilience and Wellbeing at work, are we merely looking to be compliant, or in fact are we drawn to a more strategic, cultural approach that goes beyond ticking some boxes for CSR?
 All big questions with many responses.

-Our September gathering is our members only full day event in the year and it gave us space and time to be in imagination.
+Our September gathering is our members only, full-day event and it gave us space and time to be in imagination.
 We hoped to inspire with ideas that already existed and which might invite further imagination into other possibilities.
 We invited two very different wellbeing advocates to come and share their journeys with our members (more on that later) and we also created time to share two pieces of work that have lived well within Oasis for some time, that shine a light on two different approaches to cultivating more Resilience and Wellbeing in the workplace.

 After a delicious and nutritious lunch, we took our lens even further out with our second speaker, Sarah Moore, who is currently responsible for the roll out of a very strategic and proactive approach to Wellbeing in the Workplace at Yorkshire Building Society.
 We are yet to come across a local organisation doing more than YBS in this space.
 It was great to hear more about the motivation, the vision, the stakeholder management that was an essential part of its success and also the variety of aspects they’ve tackled, from physical and mental health to financial health (a legal pre-requisite of being a financial services firm).
 It was also interesting to hear the role measurement had throughout the 18-month journey and how we might learn as a network to bring more of that alive in our own journeys.